Bobby Brown: Solo career

 In 1989, Brown contributed two songs to the soundtrack of Ghostbusters II, and he also had a cameo role in the film.
 The first track on that album, "On Our Own" became another top-ten single for the singer, peaking at number two.
 The same year, a remix compilation, Dance!...Ya Know It!, was released, and found fans in the United Kingdom.
 Brown embarked on a 120-day world tour to promote Don't Be Cruel in 1988, with Al B. Sure! opening for him, and New Edition also opening for him on some dates.
 The tour lasted into the spring of 1991, but not without Brown gaining notoriety for simulating sexual acts onstage, which got him into trouble with local law enforcement.
-In 1990, Brown performed "Tap into My Heart" at the 1990 MTV Awards, and was set to release the album Mystical Magic, but it was eventually shelved for reasons unknown and wasn't released.
-In 1990, Brown was featured on the number-one hit "She Ain't Worth It" by Glenn Medeiros, making it his second number 1 hit on the pop chart, and also collaborated with Babyface for the remix of the latter's single "Tender Lover" that same year.
+In 1990, Brown performed "Tap into My Heart" at the 1990 MTV Awards, and was set to release the album Mystical Magic, but it was eventually shelved for reasons unknown.
+In 1990, Brown was featured on the number-one hit "She Ain't Worth It" by Glenn Medeiros, making it his second number-one hit on the pop chart, and also collaborated with Babyface for the remix of the latter's single "Tender Lover" that same year.
 In 1991, Brown collaborated with New Edition member Ralph Tresvant on the latter's single "Stone Cold Gentleman", which was a top-five R&B hit.

 Brown's next album Bobby was released in 1992.
-Despite its release during the final days of the New Jack Swing era it was success, selling more than 3 million copies, and spawning several hit singles including "Humpin' Around", "Get Away", and "Good Enough".
+Despite its release during the final days of the new jack swing era it was a success, selling more than 3 million copies, and spawning several hit singles including "Humpin' Around", "Get Away", and "Good Enough".
 He received his second Grammy Award for Best Male R&B Vocal Performance nomination for "Humpin' Around".
 He received his third American Music Award in January 1993.
 However, sales of Bobby did not match its predecessor.
-Whitney Houston and Brown had recorded a song together, "Something in Common", which was released as a single from the Bobby album.
+The song "Something in Common", a duet between Brown and then-newlywed wife Whitney Houston, in which they shared songwriting credit while Houston was credited with vocal arrangement, became a hit in the UK, peaking at No. 16.
+Despite the fact that the song did not receive a commercial single in the United States, the song became a hit on the Billboard pop and R&B radio airplay charts.

-In 1994, dance producers K-Klass remixed "Two Can Play That Game" from the Bobby album, it would become Brown's biggest single in the UK peaking at No.3 in 1995.
+In 1994, dance producers K-Klass remixed "Two Can Play That Game" from the Bobby album, which would become Brown's biggest single in the UK, peaking at No. 3 in 1995.